-The unveiling of the Inertial Navigation System (INS) began in 2001 when Inertial Labs began manufacturing it’s first MEMS based, IP-67 sealed (later releasing OEM versions), MIL-STD-810G qualified, multiple interfaces and COM ports Single and Dual Antenna GPS-Aided Inertial Navigation Systems (INS).
+The unveiling of the INS began in 2001 when Inertial Labs began manufacturing it’s first MEMS based, IP-67 sealed (later releasing OEM Navigation System versions), MIL-STD-810G qualified, multiple interfaces and COM ports Single and Dual Antenna GPS-Aided Inertial Navigation Systems (INS).
 Each INS contains an Inertial Labs developed Tactical or Industrial-grade Inertial Measurement Units (IMU) and reliable single or dual GNSS receiver from suppliers like Novatel, Hemisphere and Ublox.

 The professional model of INS, the INS-P utilizes an embedded, high-precision, gyro-compensated magnetic compass, what allows the navigation system to measure and output high precision Heading without GNSS signal even in extreme environmental conditions (temperature, vibration, interference from external magnetic field).

 Sometimes called a 3D laser scanner, LiDAR isa surveying method that measures distance to a target by illuminating the target with pulsed laser light and measuring the reflected pulses with a sensor.
 It has terrestrial, airborne, and mobile applications.
 Some models of 3D LiDAR are able to generate up to 700,000 data points per second, There are plenty of exceptional producers on the market, for example Quanergy®(2) and Velodyne®.